warpstreamlabs/bento/website/docs/components/processors/metric.md

 This processor works by evaluating an [interpolated field `value`](/docs/configuration/interpolation#bloblang-queries) for each message and updating a emitted metric according to the [type](#types).

-Custom metrics such as these are emitted along with Benthos internal metrics, where you can customize where metrics are sent, which metric names are emitted and rename them as/when appropriate.
+Custom metrics such as these are emitted along with Bento internal metrics, where you can customize where metrics are sent, which metric names are emitted and rename them as/when appropriate.
 For more information check out the [metrics docs here](/docs/components/metrics/about).

 ## Fields